 Although testosterone is largely considered a male hormone, women also produce testosterone in small amounts, according to Lab Tests Online, a medical testing resource.
 Excess testosterone levels can indicate an underlying condition, such as polycystic ovary syndrome, an ovarian or adrenal gland tumor or a congenital disease known as adrenocortical hyperplasia.
 Each of these conditions affects the adrenal glands, which signal the ovaries to produce hormones that develop testosterone.

-When a woman experiences a condition affecting the adrenal glands, her body’s cells typically are insulin-resistant.
+When a woman experiences a condition affecting the adrenal glands, her body's cells typically are insulin-resistant.
 Insulin is a hormone the pancreas produces that assist in the breakdown of sugars in the body, according to Patient UK.
 When your body is insulin-resistant, it has difficulty using insulin, causing excess levels.
 Excess insulin causes the ovaries to produce excess testosterone.
-Impaired adrenal gland function also affects the body’s processes, including metabolism.
-The condition also can trigger cravings for high-fat sweet and carbohydrates, according to Women to Women, a women’s natural health website.
-This explains why an estimated 40 percent of women who experience polycystic ovary syndrome will become overweight or obese, according to Patient UK.
+Impaired adrenal gland function also affects the body's processes, including metabolism.
+The condition also can trigger cravings for high-fat sweet and carbohydrates, according to Women to Women, a women's natural health website.
+This explains why an estimated 40 percent of women who experience polycystic ovary syndrome can also develop overweight or obesity, according to Patient UK.

 Known as an androgen, testosterone is responsible for a man's deep voice, body hair and fertility.
 When the hormone is overproduced in women, women experience adverse symptoms, including infertility and abnormal menstrual periods, according to MayoClinic.com.
 Excess testosterone also can cause thinning hair on the head while thicker hair grows on the body.
 You may experience these symptoms coupled with skin darkening on the armpits, inner thighs, nape of the neck and under the breasts, which can indicate insulin resistance.